KustoszApp/docs/source/installation.md

 You have to trigger channel update process periodically.
 We provide ready-to-use Celery Beat configuration, but it requires starting and maintaining additional Celery process.
 If you don't like this, you can use OS scheduler, such as cron or systemd.

-If you are unsure about any of the above, you can find detailed instructions on [custom server](./installation/vps) page.
+If you are unsure about any of the above, you can find detailed instructions on [manual installation](./installation/vps) page.